Transitions. Letting go. Stepping into the unknown.

 So…Now that we are in March–how are those resolutions going?

 Have you stopped?
 Have you given up and surrendered?

 What is important to you matters the most.
 People consider change when their behaviors conflict with their personal value system.
-How do your behaviors impact what your value system?
-What do you make more important that your values?
+How do your behaviors impact your value system?
+What do you make more important than your values?
 These questions are the key to change.

 Right now, you don’t have to be confident in change.
 If so, your commitment and level of importance need to be higher.
 Over time confidence will increase with consistent and reliable efforts.